 For nearly three decades, the 1099 MISC was the only form to report all payments of $600 or more to owners for rents received and for the work service providers performed related to the rental business.
 However, last year the IRS decided to revive the 1099 NEC (nonemployee compensation form) and subsequently revamped the 1099 MISC which in essence separates out those two groups.

 Who Gets a 1099 Form?

 Use this form to report payments of $600 or more to gig workers, independent contractors, unincorporated service providers, and vendors (individuals or LLCs) that performed work for you related to the rental business.
 This can include:

 COVID-related services such as sanitizing services

-The 1099-MISC form will now be used for two reasons a property management company will now use the 1099 MISC form is to report payments of over $600 in a calendar year for:
+The 1099-MISC form there are two reasons a property management company or landlord will use the 1099 MISC form is to report payments of over $600 in a calendar year for: